Lindsey Vonn tells her Twitter critics: ‘I won’t back down’

 She also owns four downhill world championships medals, including a gold in 2009.

-Vonn has looked in top form in training, clocking Sunday’s top time on the 1}-mile (2.8-kilometer) course, before easing up and standing tall with arms spread at the finish on Monday.
+Vonn has looked in top form in training, clocking Sunday’s top time on the 1¾-mile (2.8-kilometer) course, before easing up and standing tall with arms spread at the finish on Monday.

 “She is definitely the favorite,” said Italy’s Sofia Goggia, who was second in training Monday, behind only Austria’s Stephanie Venier, the runner-up at last year’s world championships.